Macinton-Development/MacintonC/README.md

 ## New:

 1. Improved module init script(choosing C header)
-2. Constants from configuration file of compilation
+2. Constants from configuration file of compilation and from module init files
 3. Choosing C compiler